Angelica Page: Career

-Page's first professional role was on Broadway as an understudy in the 1993 revival of Eugene O’Neill's Anna Christie.
+Page's first professional role was on Broadway as an understudy in the 1993 revival of Eugene O'Neill's Anna Christie.
 She subsequently made her feature film debut in Nobody's Fool (1994), and appeared in several independent films before having a supporting role in M. Night Shyamalan's The Sixth Sense (1999).
 Also in 2000, she had a supporting role in Amos Kollek's Fast Food Fast Women (2000), and in the Academy Award-nominated political drama The Contender (2000).
 The following year, she had a supporting role as Patty opposite John Travolta in the thriller Domestic Disturbance (2001).

 On stage, Page received the Helen Hayes Award (Best Actress 2000) for her work in the Tony Award-winning Side Man at the Kennedy Center.
 This followed closely after being honored with the New York People's Choice Award in the Best Supporting Actress category (1999) for her portrayal of Patsy, a role she originated for the same production.

 Nominated for her second Helen Hayes Award (Best Actress 2010) for her portrayal of Ivy Weston in the Pulitzer Prize- and Tony Award-winning August: Osage County (Broadway and National Tour), her performance was heralded as "revelatory" by the Chicago Tribune.
 On television, she appeared as Julia Brinn in Law & Order: Special Victims Unit (2005); other television credits include Law & Order: Criminal Intent, The Sopranos, 100 Centre Street, and As the World Turns.
 In 2009, she had a supporting role in the Michael Imperioli-directed drama The Hungry Ghosts.

 In 2015, Page developed the one-woman show Turning Page, a biographical play in which she portrayed her mother.
 The production opened in Los Angeles before touring nationally, and Charles McNulty of the Los Angeles Times praised it, writing: "For those who have been touched by Page's sorcery—and I personally don't know any great actor who hasn't been—Angelica's virtuosic conjuring of her mother's spirit is something to behold."
 The production continued to tour into 2017.

 Other ventures

-Page is a lifetime member of the Actors Studio and serves on its board of directors.
-Actively involved with the charities PAVE and Opening Act, she is developing a foundation for the arts to foster emerging artists in her mother's name.
+Page is a lifetime member of the Actors Studio who actively supports charities and is considered acting royalty.

 Personal life

-Page married Keith William Burkhardt in 1984, and with him gave birth to a son, Elijah (born 1985), and a daughter.
+Page married Keith William Burkhardt in 1984, and with him gave birth to a son, Elijah, and a daughter named Tana.
 The couple divorced in 1992.

 She subsequently married actor Tim Williams in 1998 after the two had met while performing in a 1996 stage production titled Strangers in the Land of Canaan, directed by her father.
-She married Dmitry Lipkin in 2017.
+The marriage ended in divorce in 2001.